7 Major Accomplishments of William McKinley, 25th President of the United States

 William McKinley made a name for himself practicing law

-With the Civil War over, McKinley directed his focus to studying law, securing an admission to the bar in Ohio in 1867.
+With the Civil War over in 1865, McKinley directed his focus to studying law, securing an admission to the bar in Ohio in 1867.
 He then moved to Canton, Ohio, where he established his law practice.

 In 1868, William McKinley was elected prosecuting attorney in Stark County.
 It was also around this time that he married (in January, 1871) Ida Saxton, a well-educated woman from a well-to-do family in Canton.